PeteHaitch/methtuple/README.md

                         than <int> (default: 0)
   --of {sequence_strict,sequence,XM_strict,XM,XM_ol,quality,Bismark}, --overlap-filter {sequence_strict,sequence,XM_strict,XM,XM_ol,quality,Bismark}
-                        overlap_check: The type of check to be performed (listed from most-to-least stringent): 1.
-Check that the entire overlapping sequence is identical; if not identical then do not use any methylation calls from the entire read-pair (sequence_strict).
-2. Check that the entire overlapping sequence is identical; if not identical then do not use any methylation calls from the overlap (sequence).
-3. Check that the XM-tag is identical for the overlapping region; if not identical then do not use any methylation calls from the entire read-pair (XM_strict).
-4. Check that the XM-tag is identical for the overlapping region; if not identical then do not use any methylation calls from the overlap (XM).
-5. Check that the XM-tag is identifal for the overlapping region; if not identical then exclude those positions of disagreement and count once the remaining positions in the overlap (XM_ol).
-6. No check of the overlapping bases; simply use the read with the higher average quality basecalls in the overlapping region (quality).
-7. No check of the overlapping bases; simply use the overlapping bases from read_1, i.e., the method used by bismark_methylation_extractor (Bismark). (default:
-                        XM_ol)
+                        overlap_check: The type of check to be performed (listed roughly from most-to-least stringent): Ignore
+                        the read-pair if the sequence in the overlap differs between mates (sequence_strict); Ignore the
+                        overlapping region if the sequence in the overlap differs between mates (sequence); Ignore the read-pair if the XM-tag in the overlap differs (XM_strict);
+                        Ignore the overlapping region if the XM-tag in the overlap differs between mates (XM); Ignore any positions in the overlapping region where the XM-tags differ between the mates (XM_ol); Use the mate with the higher average quality basecalls in the overlapping region (quality); Use the first mate of each read-pair, i.e., the method used by bismark_methylation_extractor with the --no_overlap
-  --uip, --use-improper-pairs
+                        flag (Bismark) (default: XM_ol) --uip, --use-improper-pairs
                         Use the improper read-pairs, i.e. don't filter them.
                         More specifically, check the 0x2 FLAG bit of each